Neokarm/neokarm-examples/Terraform/wordpress-3tier-app/readme.md

 ## Before you begin: Create SSH Key-Pairs

-ssh-keygen -f <path to key file and name prefix> -t rsa -b 2048 Two files will be created:
+ssh-keygen -f <path to key file> -t rsa -b 2048
+Two files will be created:
  - no suffix file - the private key
  - .pub suffix - the public key.
 This is the file you pass in tfvars